 Now that we understand all roles in the data engineering field, let’s take a closer look at the data engineering practices and why it is important for any business that is running a big data project.

 Why Data Engineers Are Needed In Big Data Projects?

 It is predicted that the global big data and data engineering market will reach $77.5 billion by 2023 (per a report by ResearchAndMarkets.com).
 With the proliferation of intelligent platforms like frequency trading systems or global e-Commerce platforms, we need big data analysis systems that can handle a massive amount of data.

 However, these systems are not only for large companies, even small businesses can consume large amounts of data from users, sensor arrays, external systems, etc nowadays.
 As businesses grow and the number of sources and types of data increases, processing these streams without any delay or data loss is a challenge.

 Without data engineering and data engineers, you can’t execute big data initiatives and strategies in their entirety: no data equals no data analysis or science, fragmented data leads to inaccurate measurements, poor-quality predictions, and erroneous information, and delayed data leads to inaccurate and untimely decisions.

 Data Engineers’ Role in Data Lakes And Data Warehouse

-Data warehouse and data lakes are two different approaches to storing and using data.
+Data warehouse and data lake are two different approaches to storing and using data.

-Data lakes, on the other hand, store unstructured, raw form of data in scalable cloud storage.
-Using the Schema-on-Read approach, data lakes are flexible for any users or systems accessing your data because the knowledge of existing database schema is no longer required.
+Data lake, on the other hand, stores unstructured, raw forms of data in scalable cloud storage.
+Using the Schema-on-Read approach, data lake is flexible for any users or systems accessing your data because the knowledge of the existing database schema is no longer required.